Taipei Children's Amusement Park

-The Taipei Children's Amusement Park (TCAP; 臺北市立兒童新樂園 (台北市立儿童新乐园, Táiběi Shìlì Értóng Xīn Yuèyuán)) is an amusement park in Shilin District, Taipei, Taiwan.
+The Taipei Children's Amusement Park (TCAP; 臺北市立兒童新樂園 (Táiběi Shìlì Értóng Sīn Lèyuán)) is an amusement park in Shilin District, Taipei, Taiwan.
 It is the largest publicly operated amusement park in Taiwan.

 History

 The area where the park lies today used to be a Pokémon themed amusement park.
 On 11 April 2006, the area was designated as a national archaeological site.
 In October 2007, the Taipei City Government then initiated a plan to redevelop the area into a new children's park.
 The park was then opened to the public on 16 December 2014.
 Taipei Rapid Transit Corporation was commissioned for its management and maintenance.

 Architecture

 The park spans over an area of 5 hectares.
 It is divided into three main zones, which are Fantasy Forest and Dream Ocean, Magic Planet and Toy Soldier Kingdom.

 Transportation

 The park is accessible within walking distance north west of Shilin Station of Taipei Metro.